-I recently wrote about a Dr. Paul Sutter episode : Ontological Transformation of the Big Bang.
+I recently wrote about a Dr. Paul Sutter episode in the post titled : Ontological Transformation of the Big Bang.
 Paul said something in this episode that has been ricocheting around my subconscious and a major insight has dawned upon me that I’ve known for a long time, but couldn’t articulate.
 The background story is that in point charge theory the universe doesn’t expand outward as a whole, but instead expansion is internal and driven by recycling processes that energize Noether cores which causes them to get very small and then exposes them to less dense environments where the Noether cores can dissipate energy and inflate and expand.
 Some Noether cores based particles fly out of the galaxy as photons or neutrinos and take their energy with them.
 For these and other reasons, it has been evident to me for a long time that we need to rethink the meaning of photon redshift.

 When a photon travels, it is continuously phase shifting a tiny amount of energy from the photon to the spacetime aether through which it is passing.
 Photons are contra rotating coaxial Noether cores in a planar formation.
 Spacetime aether is made from super low energy Noether cores.
 For these structures to trade in continuous energy via phase shift is fine.
 This is a realm below the quantum of angular momentum based energh, h-bar.
 The Noether core can certainly transcact energy in h-bar discretely, but it can also transact energy continuosly via phase shift.